 Relationship Development Intervention

-Another option for behavior therapy is relationship development intervention (RDI).
+Another type of therapy for people with autism relationship development intervention (RDI).
 This relatively new behavior therapy focuses on social behaviors of the autistic child.
 The parents are more involved than a therapist when using RDI.
 After initial assessments are made by a professional, goals are set for the child.
 The parents attend an intensive workshop or watch a five-hour video to help them learn how to carry out the therapy.
 In addition, parents submit videos of themselves with the child to get feedback from the professionals who can give them advice for further treatments.
 RDI appears to work best when children are young, but there is hope for older children as well.

 Sensory Integration Therapy

-A third behavioral therapy is sensory integration therapy.
+Another commonly used behavioral therapy for autism spectrum disorders is sensory integration therapy.
 This type of therapy works to improve a child’s sensitivities to sensory stimuli that may be overwhelming to the child.
 Loud noises, bright lights, and touches may all be addressed.
 A therapist using this type of therapy will introduce the child to increasingly higher levels of the stimuli being worked on.
 While the therapist does need to push the child’s limits, there is no force involved.
 Sensory integration therapy does not require a lot of time per session and positive results usually occur relatively quickly if this is going to work.

-A fourth behavior therapy that is important for individuals with autism is communication interventions.
+The fourth autism behavior therapy falls under communication interventions.
 There are a number of different models used, but all focus on a core deficit in many with autism: the lack of effective communication.
 Without effective communication, you will often see undesired behaviors out of frustration and misunderstandings about the situations.
 Teaching communication skills, whether they are verbal or by use assistant devices such as iPads, helps an individual express his needs and desires.
 Allowing this to happen in social situations makes it more meaningful to the child.
-Social learning can happen through modeling, peer tutoring, games, and many others.
+Social learning can happen through:

 Treatment and Education of Autistic and Related Communication Handicapped Children